What are the most common migrant tax problems?

 If you are an employee or worker, the law gives you the right to a minimum wage.
-For more information on the National Minimum Wage and the National Living Wage, read the guidance in the section 'what is the National Minimum Wage?'.
+For more information on the National Minimum Wage and the National Living Wage, read the guidance on the page What is the National Minimum Wage?.

 My employer pays me in cash and does not give me a payslip

 Your employer is allowed to pay you in cash, after they have made the relevant deductions, but they must always give you a payslip.
-We suggest you read the sections 'what if I am paid in cash?' and 'understanding your payslip'.
+We suggest you read the pages What if I am paid in cash? and Understanding your payslip.

 You should ask your employer to provide you with a payslip each payday.